bakerjw/nonrecovery-nepal/README.md

 This repository contains the source code and *some* of the data to replicate key results from the following paper:

-*<u>insert paper citation*</u>
+Loos S, Lallemant D, Khan F, McCaughey JW, Banick R, Budhathoki N, Baker JW (2023) A data-driven approach to rapidly estimate recovery potential to go beyond building damage after disasters.
+Communications Earth & Environment, 4(1):1–12. https://doi.org/10.1038/s43247-023-00699-4

 To cite this data and software, please use the following DOI:
 [![DOI](https://zenodo.org/badge/305008490.svg)](https://zenodo.org/badge/latestdoi/305008490)

 ## Licensing and availability

 The code and the data are both licensed under the CC-by-NC-SA license.
 Feel free to use either based on the terms and conditions listed in the LICENSE.md file in the code and data's respective folders and reference the above paper.
-We intend this code to be used for NON-COMMERCIAL uses, if you'd like to use either for commercial uses, please contact Sabine Loos at  [sloos@alumni.stanford.edu](mailto::sloos@alumni.stanford.edu).
+We intend this code to be used for NON-COMMERCIAL uses, if you'd like to use either for commercial uses, please contact Sabine Loos at  [sloos@umich.edu](mailto::sloos@umich.edu).

 ### Data availability